edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Profit per Item = [Sale Price] -  [Cost Price]

-I added a new Scatter chart to the page, and configured it as follows:
+I added a new Scatter Chart to the page and configured it as follows:

 Values are Products[Description]
 X-Axis is Products[Profit per Item]